Frost and Fire (album)

 Frost and Fire is the debut album by the American heavy metal band Cirith Ungol.
 Its music is generally faster and more simplistic than that of King of the Dead, which saw the band begin to adopt a doom metal style influenced heavily by power metal.

 Album information

 Frost and Fire was produced by Cirith Ungol and originally self-released through the band's own record label—Liquid Flames Productions—in 1981.
-The album was re-released later that year by Enigma Records, re-released again along with King of the Dead on one CD by One Way Records in 1995, and finally re-released again in September 1999 on Metal Blade Records.
+The album was re-released in 1984 by Enigma Records, re-released again along with King of the Dead on one CD by One Way Records in 1995, and finally re-released again in September 1999 on Metal Blade Records.
 A bootleg picture disc version of this LP, limited to 500 hand-numbered copies, also exists.
 While Michael "Flint" Vujejia is credited as the bass player on this album, it has been confirmed in several interviews that Greg Lindstrom was actually the bassist on this album.

 In Brazil the lp Frost and Fire was released with the cover of the King of the Dead.
 (1985).